 Canadian hog farmers are dedicated to the highest quality standards.
-Through the national CQA program, registered producers demonstrate their compliance with national standards for food safety and animal care.
+Through participation in national on-farm programs producers demonstrate their compliance with national standards for food safety and animal care.

 The Canadian Quality Assurance (CQA®) manual outlines the food safety elements of the program.
 Launched in 1998 and continually updated, the manual presents requirements and good production practices based on the internationally recognized Hazard Analysis Critical Control Point (HACCP) model.
 Click here for a list of Saskatchewan CQA® Validators.